vefja/vpt/README.md

-# elements
+# Elements
-fast and simple package manager, coded in Python and Shell Designed to be easy to develop for.
+A reasonably quick package manager coded in Python.

-Mantainers for packages: @Skunxyy @Tekq @Feear
+Elements Packages are made in shell, which contain the commands it needs to install said package.